1Lalit7/hjdsj/index.md

 ---

+### AI Model for Classifying AI-Generated vs. Human-Written Text

+This project focuses on detecting AI-generated text using a combination of traditional ML models, sentence embeddings, and deep learning architectures (LSTM, RoBERTa, T5).
+The goal is to improve text authenticity, verification and mitigate misinformation risks.

+---

 ### Interpretable Machine Learning Model: Parital Dependence Plots, LIME and SHAP

 A significant barrier to ML's adoption in many fields is the lack of interpretability of black box models.
 In this project, I use several techniques to gain insights into various models.